Individual voluntary arrangements (IVA)

 …or any combination of the above.

 the duration of an IVA may be for any period up to a maximum of 5 years.

 There are fewer restrictions on an individual in an IVA than there are in Bankruptcy.

 An IVA can be proposed whilst the debtor is still bankrupt and if the proposals are approved, the bankruptcy order can be annulled.

-There has recently been introduced a ‘Protocol’ compliant IVA which relates to the consumer debtor who’s debts consist solely of credit cards and loans, whereby creditors may not unfairly reject a compliant IVA proposal.
+There is also a ‘Protocol’ compliant IVA which relates to the consumer debtor who’s debts consist solely of credit cards and loans, whereby creditors may not unfairly reject a compliant IVA proposal.

 HM Revenue and Customs has, with effect from 1 December 2020, regained a partial preferential status in all formal insolvencies in respect to taxes paid by employees and customers which the insolvent business was temporarily holding, giving rise to secondary preferential status.